 Here, a fortune teller does a reading, sees the victim is distressed and tells the victim it is because of a curse-which only more money and elaborate rituals can cure.
 The cost to cleanse the soul and ward off evil spirits keeps going up.
 Through a course of managed manipulation, the scammer will ask the victim to give them cash to be “blessed,” may ask them to purchase gift cards for them, and when the victim runs out of money, the scammer will ask the victim to procure additional credit through credit cards and tap into equity in the victim’s home.
 The scammer “promises” the return of the money once the “work” is done (and it never is).
 The scammer keeps pressure on the victim, who becomes terrified.

 IF YOU VISIT SOMEONE CLAIMING TO BE A FORTUNE TELLER, NEVER PAY MORE THAN THE ORIGINAL NOMINAL FEE (USUALLY ABOUT $20.00).

-In this scenario, a younger person meets a vulnerable adult and befriends or promises to marry him/her.
-The scammer may tell the victim he/she needs a loan to take care of some family emergency.
-The scammer assures the victim he/she is coming into money soon, even though this is a lie.
+In this scenario, a younger person meets a vulnerable adult and befriends or promises to marry them.
+The scammer may tell the victim they need a loan to take care of some family emergency.
+The scammer assures the victim they are coming into money soon, even though this is a lie.
 Once the victim runs out of money, the sweetheart scammer vanishes.
 In other cases the scammer may tell the victim they love them and may promise to take care of the victim.
 In return, they ask the victim for more money or title to their house.